JohnMoehrke/testConsent/input/pagecontent/index.md

-Consent with a constraint on .provenance.provenance is not displayed properly.
+Consent with a constraint on .provision.provision is not displayed properly.

 Given a constraint like